reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 Build the project with the changed package references.
 If the project builds successfully, you can move on to the next step.

-If you see build errors, they might be belong to one of the following categories.
+If you see build errors, they might belong to one of the following categories.

-1. If the C# compiler complains of a missing `TechTalk.SpecFlow.<component>` namespace or a missing class, that means that the code used some infrastructural elements of SpecFlow.
+1. If the C# compiler complains of a missing `TechTalk.SpecFlow.<component>` namespace or a missing class, it means that the code has used some infrastructural elements of SpecFlow.
 For these files, simply add a namespace using for the related Reqnroll namespace: `using Reqnroll.<component>`.
 This might happen for special hook classes or step argument transformations.
 2. Any other compilation error might be caused by the breaking changes between SpecFlow v3 and v4.
 Please check the section [](#breaking-changes-specflow-v3) below for the fixes.

 After fixing these issues, your project should compile successfully.